We can answer all of your personal injury FAQ

 3. “I’ve been injured in a fall, and I think that the owner of the property is responsible.
 Can you help?”

 Michigan law provides that landowners and those in control of property have a duty to protect those upon the premises from certain dangers.
 What level of protection depends on your reason for being on the property.
 For example, a store owner owes a customer a different level of protection than a homeowner owes a social guest.
 This can be a very complicated area of law, and how any court may rule is hard to predict these days.
-If the defect or condition on the property was special, hidden or somehow not recognizable, the landowner or those in control may be responsible for your injuries.
+If the defect or condition on the property was created by a building code violation, hidden or somehow not recognizable, the landowner or those in control may be responsible for compensating you for your injuries.
 Again, get photographs of the surrounding area and attempt to identify any witnesses.
-Most importantly, don’t get hurt twice; consult with our attorneys and obtain an experienced and reasoned opinion on whether you have a compensable case.
+Most importantly, don’t get hurt twice; consult with our attorneys at Barberi Law and obtain an experienced and knowledgeable opinion on whether you have a compensable case.
 The evolution of what is now referred to as “the open and obvious doctrine” has made recovery in these types of cases very difficult.